What Is Authorisation in SOC 2?

 Ensuring Ongoing Oversight

 Maintaining control integrity requires scheduled recertification and diligent monitoring.
 Regular reviews adjust access rights as responsibilities shift, while consolidated logs capture every access event with exact timestamps.
-This continuous validation minimizes compliance gaps and curbs the need for manual reconciliations, ensuring any discrepancies are identified and corrected before they impact your risk profile.
+This continuous validation minimises compliance gaps and curbs the need for manual reconciliations, ensuring any discrepancies are identified and corrected before they impact your risk profile.

 Operational Impact on Risk and Audit Preparedness

-By adopting these robust internal policies, your organization secures a defensible, continuously updated control log that mitigates risk and streamlines audit preparation.
+By adopting these robust internal policies, your organisation secures a defensible, continuously updated control log that mitigates risk and streamlines audit preparation.
 This systematic approach ensures that every access decision is recorded, verifiable, and aligned with your overall compliance strategy.

 How Do You Quantitatively Assess Access Control Performance?